-Cummings, a Democrat, was the representative for Pennsylvania's 17th congressional district from 1923 to 1925.
+Cummings was the representative for Pennsylvania’s 17th congressional district and was a Democrat.
+He served from 1923 to 1925.

 From Dec 1923 to Mar 1925, Cummings missed 18 of 179 roll call votes, which is 10.1%.
 This is better than the median of 19.6% among the lifetime records of representatives serving in Mar 1925.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1923-Feb 1924||30||9||30.0%||52nd|

 The information on this page is originally sourced from a variety of materials, including: